doddywid/doddywid-demo-app-arcadia-finance-v6/docker_run_v6.md

 |  6   | arcadia_backend_proto     | http://        | mainapp, app2             | The protocol, can be either "https://" or "http://", used by containers to comunicate to other microservices. |
 |  7   | arcadia_backend_domain    | backend        | mainapp, app2             | The domain name, used by containers to comunicate to app2 microservice.                                       |

+Note:
-The "arcadia_domain" previously used in v3 is now deprecated.
+- The "arcadia_domain" previously used in v3 is now deprecated.